AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 * as a **query** parameter (```GET /library/v1?**documentId=abcd12345**```)
 * as one of the JSON-formatted resource fields inside the **request body** (```**{"documentId": "abcd12345"}**```)

-The way the resource server is implemented determines which part of the request should carry which piece of required information, but the design often conforms to certain common patterns of usage.

-For example, the server knows **auth tokens** are normally sent inside the **header** instead of as query parameters because the latter tend to get recorded and become visible in web server logs, presenting a security risk.
-For internal servers (test, staging, etc.), the server also knows to look for security codes in the query parameters (see following).

 Specific API names (like AODocs ```/search/v1/``` or ```/library/v1/``` APIs) are considered **path parameters**.
 These parameters get outlined in the part of the URL before the ```?```.
 The server expects to find target API names in the path.

 Search filters, security codes, and other **query parameters** are commonly strung into a key-value list in the part of the URL after the ```?```, and the server has built-in mechanisms to parse this information.